It’s no secret that tennis players are renowned for having bizarre match rituals and superstitions.

 What happens when you take your tennis obsession from the court to the office?
 Tennis-obsessives will understand.
 Post continues below.

-After all, the tennis player, who recently competed at the Australian Open, has incredibly predictable behaviour on the court.
+The men's world no. 2, who is currently competing at the Australian Open, has incredibly predictable behaviour on the court.

 When Nadal arrives at each match, he plants his energy drink slightly in front of his water bottle with both labels perfectly facing the court.
 At every change of ends, he straightens his two water bottles – ensuring they’re perfectly aligned.